quabbit/quabbit.github.io/index.md

 <b>Honours Bachelor of Arts with Distinction</b> in Psychology, Wilfrid Laurier University, 10.82 GPA

 ***
+##### My second novel is nearing completion, and if you are a literary agent interested in marketing prose from a fresh, original, under-thirty voice, I encourage you to contact me.
+***

 I have designed numerous health assessment tools primarily for urban, low-income, and international medicine which can be freely utilized with attribution (Betito, 2020) under a Creative Commons Attribution-ShareAlike 4.0 International license.